tranvelocity/khanhvy/src/wp-content/plugins/simple-scroll-to-top-button/readme.txt

 == Changelog ==

+= 4.44 - Mar 8, 2021 =
+* Maintenance: Ensure compatibility with upcoming WordPress 5.7.
+* Maintenance: Processing of options has been improved.
+Direct retrieving of options from the database is replaced by the "_options" callback.
+The "options.php" file with the "_options" function added.

+= 4.43 - Feb 14, 2021 =
+* Enhancement: On the plugin settings page, the "Live preview" section has been redesigned and rewritten for better usability.
+* Enhancement: On the plugin settings page, some options have been redesigned for better usability.
+* Enhancement: The default value for the "Button: Symbol", "Button: Symbol color" and "Button: Background color" options have been changed to "fa-arrow-up", "#fff" and "#ff4f7d" respectively.
+This is done for better usability when the plugin is just installed.
+* Maintenance: The contents of the "functional.php" and "enqueue.php" files have been optimised; Code formatting and commenting improved.
+New functions ("_load_on" and "_autoload") added and some functions ("_add_container" -> "_generator") renamed.

 = 4.42 - Jan 1, 2021 =
 * Maintenance: The copyright date updated to support the 2021 year.